meteor/proposal-referential-destructuring/README.md

 I maintain another compiler for ECMAScript module syntax, called Reify, which [Meteor](https://github.com/meteor/meteor/) uses via [this Babel plugin](https://www.npmjs.com/package/babel-plugin-transform-es2015-modules-reify).
 Disclosure: I'm also the lead maintainer of Meteor.

-One of Reify's claimed benefits is that simulates live bindings better than the default Babel transform:
+One of Reify's claimed benefits is that it simulates live bindings better than the default Babel transform:

 ```js
 import a, { b, c as d } from "./module";